codefresh-io/cf-triggers/docs/event_handler_contract.md

-# Event Handler Contract
+# Event Provider Contract

-Any **Event Handler** should follow simple contract that consists from 2 sections: configuration and REST API.
+Any Trigger **Event Provider** should follow simple contract that consists from 2 sections: configuration and REST API.

 ## Configuration Contract